Neodymium: Magnets

-Neodymium magnets (actually an alloy, Nd2Fe14B) are the strongest permanent magnets known.
+Neodymium magnets (an alloy, Nd2Fe14B) are the strongest permanent magnets known.
 A neodymium magnet of a few tens of grams can lift a thousand times its own weight, and can snap together with enough force to break bones.
 These magnets are cheaper, lighter, and stronger than samarium–cobalt magnets.
 However, they are not superior in every aspect, as neodymium-based magnets lose their magnetism at lower temperatures and tend to corrode, while samarium–cobalt magnets do not.

 Neodymium magnets appear in products such as microphones, professional loudspeakers, headphones, guitar and bass guitar pick-ups, and computer hard disks where low mass, small volume, or strong magnetic fields are required.
 Neodymium is used in the electric motors of hybrid and electric automobiles and in the electricity generators of some designs of commercial wind turbines (only wind turbines with "permanent magnet" generators use neodymium).
 For example, drive electric motors of each Toyota Prius require 1 kg of neodymium per vehicle.

-In 2020, physics researchers at Radboud University and Uppsala University announced they had observed a behavior known as "self-induced spin glass" in the atomic structure of neodymium.
-One of the researchers explained, "…we are specialists in scanning tunneling microscopy.
-It allows us to see the structure of individual atoms, and we can resolve the north and south poles of the atoms.
-With this advancement in high-precision imaging, we were able to discover the behavior in neodymium, because we could resolve the incredibly small changes in the magnetic structure."
-Neodymium behaves in a complex magnetic way that had not been seen before in a periodic table element.
+Permanent neodymium iron boride (Nd2Fe14B) magnets are often made with heavy rare earth elements like dysprosium and terbium as substituents to improve their performance in heated conditions, since the magnets lose performance rapidly above room temperature.
+Neodymium magnets are used in medical devices such as MRI and treatments for chronic pain and wound healing.